GivingTuesday: 2012

+GivingTuesday received a $150,000 seed grant from the Lodestar Foundation in 2012.
+Lodestar President Lois Savage says "It was probably the most impactful grant in our philanthropy strategy that we’ve made".

 The idea for GivingTuesday was first announced in October 2012, a month before the first planned GivingTuesday (November 27, 2012).
 The announcement was made by GivingTuesday founding partner Mashable, a technology website.
 Other founding partners listed in the story were Skype (launching Skype for Peace) and Cisco.
 Other partner organizations announced over the coming weeks included Microsoft, Sony, Aldo, Case Foundation, Heifer International, Phoenix House, and Starwood.
 Mashable provided detailed coverage of GivingTuesday.

 Other news and opinion websites that announced GivingTuesday well in advance were CNet, the Huffington Post, and Deseret News.

 Shortly before, during, and after the date, GivingTuesday was covered by Washington Post, the White House official blog, ABC News, and the Huffington Post.
 Forbes used the occasion to publish a guide to effective giving.

 2013

 Mashable also covered GivingTuesday in 2013, including a partnership with Google+ to hold a "hangout-athon" for GivingTuesday.
 The Huffington Post also covered GivingTuesday extensively.

 GivingTuesday also received coverage in many philanthropy information websites, including Charity Navigator and the Chronicle of Philanthropy.
 The December 4 Chronicle of Philanthropy article highlighted a donation by Good Ventures (a foundation funded by Dustin Moskovitz and run by his wife Cari Tuna) to GiveDirectly, Google's hangout-a-thon, and matching grants announced by the Case Foundation.

 GivingTuesday was also covered by mainstream newspapers such as the Los Angeles Times and USA Today.

 Charitable giving on GivingTuesday in 2013 was approximately twice the value in 2012.
 Over 7,000 nonprofits participated in the 2013 GivingTuesday.